thriveweb/deking-new/content/posts/2018-10-30-in-ground-pool-decking-options.md

 If you live in South East Queensland, [contact DeKing](https://www.dekingdecks.com.au/contact/) to discuss your in-ground pool decking options.
 We can help you design and build the perfect deck for you.

 **DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, the Gold Coast, Sunshine Coast and Scenic Rim.**

+See our [average cost to build a deck](https://www.dekingdecks.com.au/posts/patio-installation-cost-timber-patio-and-roofing/) with or without a patio.
+Or use our [Decking Calculator](https://www.dekingdecks.com.au/quote-calculator/), [Patio Roofing Calculator](https://www.dekingdecks.com.au/quote-calculator/)  to get a more accurate estimate.